djreiss/cMonkey/README.txt

 If you want to run cMonkey from raw R code, you've come to the right place.

-Once you've cloned your copy, you can run cMonkey locally without the package after doing the following (in R):
+Once you've cloned your copy, you can run cMonkey locally (without the package), after doing the following (in R):

 source( "cmonkey.R" )    ## This should be all you need
 ## source( "cmonkey-init.R" )